openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 * Growth of the membership list
 * Quantifiable public advocacy from supporters for the OpenJS foundation and projects
 * An increase in contributors to projects from small to large
+* More attendees at weekly CPC meetings, and additional CPC members

 ## What is necessary to complete this proposal